kristapsdz/lowdown/index.md

 You can always just search for `TODO`, `XXX`, or `FIXME` in the source code.
 This is your best bet.

-- Footnotes in **-tms** with groff extensions should use pdfmark to link to and from the definition.

 - If you want a larger project, a **-tpdf** seems most interesting (and quite difficult given that UTF-8 need be present).
 Another project that has been implemented elsewhere is a parser for mathematics such that